 - Eligibility: Men who hold a bachelor's degree from an accredited college or university but who lack sufficient academic credit in philosophy and theology are eligible for admission to the Pre-Theology Program.
-Students entering the Pre-Theology Program must be sponsored by a diocese or by a religious order. - Academic Formation: The Pre-Theology Program provides each student with a solid formation in philosophy and theology as preparation for formal theological study required of priestly candidates.
-Requirements for the pre-theology certificate include completion of 30 semester hours of philosophy and 15 hours of theology (see "Degree Requirements-Pre-Theology Certificate," page 58).
+Students entering the Pre-Theology Program must be sponsored by a diocese or by a religious order. - Intellectual Formation: The Pre-Theology Program provides each student with a solid formation in philosophy and theology as preparation for formal theological study required of priestly candidates.
+Requirements for the pre-theology certificate include completion of 30 semester hours of philosophy and 15 hours of theology (see "Degree Requirements-Pre-Theology Certificate," page 59).
 Each student is assigned an academic advisor who directs his academic program.
 The Academic Dean determines whether previous undergraduate course work may fulfill any philosophy or theology course requirements.
-Pre-theology students may elect to earn a second bachelor's degree instead of a certificate (see "Degree Requirements-Second Bachelor's Degree," page 58). - Spiritual Formation: Pre-theology students participate in all communal spiritual activities of the seminary college.
+Pre-theology students may elect to earn a second bachelor's degree instead of a certificate (see "Degree Requirements-Second Bachelor's Degree," page 59). - Spiritual Formation: Pre-theology students participate in all communal spiritual activities of the seminary college.
 These include daily celebration of the Eucharist, Morning and Evening Prayer, spiritual conferences, monthly days of recollection, and an annual retreat.
-In addition, each student is assigned a spiritual director and meets with him regularly, focusing his meetings on progress in prayer, spiritual reading, and personal faith development. - Character Formation: Pre-theology students by participating in the seminary's Character Formation Program help promote a sense of self-knowledge, development of character, apostolic involvement, and wellness, all within the context of a supportive community.
-Each student is expected to establish realistic goals for personal growth, and, by working closely with his chaplain and fellow pre-theology students, to realize fulfillment of these goals by the end of his residence at Conception Seminary College. - Residence: Formation through the Pre-Theology Program carries a residency requirement of two full years or four semesters at the seminary college, as stipulated in the United States Conference of Catholic Bishops' Program for Priestly Formation, Fifth Edition.
+In addition, each student is assigned a spiritual director and meets with him regularly, focusing his meetings on progress in prayer, spiritual reading, and personal faith development. - Human Formation: Pre-theology students by participating in the seminary's Human Formation Program help promote a sense of self-knowledge, development of character, apostolic involvement, and wellness, all within the context of a supportive community.
+Each student is expected to establish realistic goals for personal growth, and, by working closely with his chaplain and fellow pre-theology students, to realize fulfillment of these goals by the end of his residence at Conception Seminary College. - Pastoral Formation: Pre-theology students participate in the seminary's Pastoral Formation Program, which takes a student beyond the classroom and the seminary community to direct and ongoing interaction with people of diverse ages and economic and cultural backgrounds.
+Through ability to understand the needs of those served, a student will grow as a genuinely pastoral person with a Christ-like sensitivity to others, particularly in the area of social justice.
+Practical experiences are valuable to formation and contribute to human and spiritual development.
+The deepening of compassion becomes apparent through the careful study of interaction with others in a variety of settings. - Residence: Formation through the Pre-Theology Program carries a residency requirement of two full years or four semesters at the seminary college, as stipulated in the United States Conference of Catholic Bishops' Program for Priestly Formation, Fifth Edition.